muhamuttaqien/AI-Lab/README.md

 ## Robotics Applications
 ```
-The time will soon come.
+The time will come soon.
 ```

 ## Dependencies